-In the case of public figures or those with a public role, [GNM comment - these are subjective terms which are not defined; this is a potentially problematic section which strays into both defamation and privacy law and should be deleted] while there may be a general public interest in publication, considering the nature of the information will help you to arrive at a balanced view.
+In the case of public figures or those with a public role, while there may be a general public interest in publication, considering the nature of the information will help you to arrive at a balanced view.
 You are usually entitled to put the record straight if a public figure or individual with a role in public life chooses to present a false image or make untrue comments about their life.
 However, there may be a public interest in publishing some of the information, but not necessarily all of it.
 The key is to act proportionately.